michielvh1995/CollectionIndexer/README.md

 I want to be able to both index what I have for myself, and be able to give my friends an easy way to browse my cards for anything they would like to trade/buy from me.

 ## Components overview
-In this project are the following components:
+In this project are the following modules:
+* The `add-card` module
+* The `card-collection-overview` module
+* The `card-display` module
-* The add card page
+* The `card-filter` module
-* The card collection page
+* The `shared` module

 The following are still going to be added:
 * Create/update decks page
 * Decks overview page
 * Deck information page

-### The add card page
+### The add card module
-The add card page consists of three components:
+The add card page consists of three components, together building the _Add cards_ page:
 1. The `add-card-page` component
-2. The `select-card-versions` component
+2. The `card-search` component
 3. The `card-selector` component

-The `add-card-page` component creates multiple `select-card-versions` components.
-These are used to search and select the cards to be added.
+The `add-card-page` component creates a single `card-search` component.
+This component is the search bar with all its filters and the search button.
+The search filters are provided by the `card-filter` component, which in turn yields a list of cards when the _Search_ button is pressed

 Each result found on the mtg.io API is displayed as a `card-selector` component.
-These are the children of the `select-card-versions` component.
+These are the children of the `card-search` component.
 Each of these displays the card image, its name and extra finishes of these cards (i.e. oil slick or serialization).

 ### The card collection page